joshuaTWalker/Geovars_analysis/README.md

 ##### 4. `.vcf` is filtered to remove sites with low coverage, sites with low number of genotyped individuals, etc.
 #
 #
-This is one of the most important steps, but is, in my opionion, the most difficult.
+This is one of the most important steps, but is, in my opinion, the most difficult.
 You'll need to remove variants that are errors and otherwise don't represent the biology of the samples, without removing variants that might alter your output in important ways.
 To filter use *Plink*.
 The general usage of plink is
 ```
 module load plink
 plink --allow-extra-chr --input_file_type input_file.extension --filter_name parameter --desired_output_file_type -out output_filename